colbyn/colbyn/README.md

 So,

-Perhaps this could be the defining constraint that makes the [redacted] what it is and not just another copycat.
+Perhaps this could be the defining constraint that makes [redacted] what it is and not just another copycat.

 But,